noheton/shepard/CONTRIBUTING.md

 The Backend configuration is environment dependant and specific properties need to be setup.
 This setup is done using environment variables to override or append existing application properties in `application.properties` file according to [the Quarkus documentation](https://quarkus.io/guides/config-reference#env-file).
-The variables preconfigured in `env.example` also contain variables for local databases and frontend as described below.
+The variables preconfigured in `.env.example` also contain variables for local databases and frontend as described below.

-1. Copy `env.example` to `.env`
+1. Copy `.env.example` to `.env`
 2. Enter valid OIDC parameters

 #### Local databases & frontend